cryptobike07/hummingbot/installation/README.md

 This folder contains automated scripts for installing Hummingbot and operating it with Docker.

-For full documentation, please vist the [Hummingbot Installation Guide](https://docs.hummingbot.io/installation/).
+For full documentation, please visit the [Hummingbot Installation Guide](https://docs.hummingbot.io/installation/).

 ## Installation using Docker (Recommended)